FinweLtd/doc-livesync-all/docs/tutorials/oculus_go_presenting.md

 ![LiveSYNC Mosaic](img/livesync_mosaic_multiple.png)

 *Connected devices appear in the *Mosaic* view.
-Here it is easy to observe what every member of the audience is looking at*.
+It is easy to observe what every member of the audience is looking at*.

 !!! note
     The grid is automatically resized so that maximum amount of screen real estate is used.